pachyderm/pachyderm/doc/deployment/deploy_custom.md

 #### Deployment

-A [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) is how it's declared to Kubernetes what the final state of an application's pods should be.
+A [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) declares the desired state of application pods to Kubernetes.

 For a static deployment,
 there will three [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) manifests, for `etcd`, `pachd`, and `dash`.